USS Romeo: Fort Hindman

 Romeo was commissioned on December 11, 1862, and was placed under the command of Acting Ensign Robert B. Smith.
-The next day, she moved downriver to Helena, Arkansas, in order to join the Mississippi River Squadron.
-On December 21, she left Helena, and then moved up the Yazoo River along with other vessels in support of a Union Army attempt to capture Confederate-held Vicksburg, Mississippi.
+She soon moved downriver to Helena, Arkansas, in order to join the Mississippi River Squadron.
+On December 21, she left Helena, and then moved up the Yazoo River as part of group of warships led by Lieutenant Commander William Gwin.
+This was in support of a Union Army attempt to capture Confederate-held Vicksburg, Mississippi.
 From December 23 until December 26, Romeo cleared naval mines from the Yazoo River.
-It then spent through January 3, 1863, operating on the Yazoo and its tributaries, patrolling the area and skirmishing with Confederate land forces.
 On December 29, 1862, Romeo joined the tinclad USS Marmora in moving up the Old River to shell Confederate positions near Vicksburg.
-The Union Army's campaign failed, and the naval vessels were withdrawn on January 3, 1863.
-The next day, Romeo was assigned to a naval force commanded by Lieutenant Commander Watson Smith that was intended to be part of a joint army-navy expedition against Confederate Fort Hindman in Arkansas.
+The Union Army's campaign failed, leading to the vessels up the Yazoo River, including Romeo, being withdrawn to the mouth of the river on January 2.
+On January 4, almost all of the Union vessels that had been supporting the Yazoo River expedition moved upriver, as part of Union operations against Confederate Fort Hindman in Arkansas.
+For this campaign, Romeo was assigned to a naval force commanded by Lieutenant Commander Watson Smith.

-After moving to the mouth of the White River, the Union flotilla, accompanied by troop transports, ascended the White on January 8, and then took a cutoff that led into the Arkansas River.
-On January 10, army forces assaulted the fort, while some of the Union vessels provided supporting fire; the Confederates surrendered the next day.
+After moving to the mouth of the White River, the Union flotilla, accompanied by troop transports, ascended the White, and then took a cutoff that led into the Arkansas River.
+On January 9, army forces began to land for operations against the fort.
+Following fighting on January 10, the fort fell to an assault on January 11.
+Some of the Union vessels provided supporting fire during the operations.
 January 12 saw the ironclads USS Baron de Kalb and USS Cincinnati move up the White River, in conjunction with an army movement towards St. Charles, Arkansas.
 Romeo was sent upriver after the two ironclads, bearing supplies.
 When St. Charles was reached, it was found that the Confederates had abandoned it, taking two cannons with them on a transport vessel.
-Baron de Kalb, Romeo, a loaded troop transport, and the tinclad USS Forest Rose, continued upstream in pursuit of the transport.
+Baron de Kalb, Romeo, a loaded troop transport, and the tinclad USS Forest Rose, continued upriver in pursuit of the transport.
 The expedition reached DeValls Bluff on January 17, where they captured two cannon, 200 small arms, and some prisoners.
+These were the same two cannon that the Confederates had taken upriver from St. Charles.
 The next day, Des Arc was reached, where prisoners, ammunition, and corn were taken.
-The Union force then turned back downriver, destroying much of St. Charles on the way.
+Having determined that flooding would make an overland advance on Little Rock infeasible, the Union force then turned back downriver, destroying much of St. Charles on the way.